Register-relative and PC-relative expressions

 A register-relative expression evaluates to a named register combined with a numeric expression.

-- In A32 code, the value of the PC is the address of the current instruction plus 8 bytes.
+In ARM state, the value of the PC is the address of the current instruction plus 8 bytes.

 CBZinstructions, the value of the PC is the address of the current instruction plus 4 bytes.

 For all other instructions that use labels, the value of the PC is the address of the current instruction plus 4 bytes, with bit of the result cleared to 0 to make it word-aligned.

 LDR r4,=data+4*n ; n is an assembly-time variable ; code MOV pc,lr data DCD value_0 ; n-1 DCD directives DCD value_n ; data+4*n points here ; more DCD directives